Dinosaurs from Chicken Bones spacer

 Haddonfield Doll Days church sign Haddonfield Doll Days display 1

-As part of Doll Days, local institutions, like the Haddonfield Presbyterian Church (above, left), host doll craft fairs and seminars.
-Nearby, at the Haddonfield Historical Society, local doll-history expert Shirley Raynor (above, right) shows her rare, Swedish "Sasha" doll.
+This is a documentary feature on the Doll Days event that Haddonfield no longer holds.
+As part of the gathering, local institutions, like the Haddonfield Presbyterian Church (above, left), hosted doll craft fairs and seminars.
+Nearby, at the Haddonfield Historical Society, local doll-history expert Shirley Raynor (above, right) showed her rare, Swedish "Sasha" doll.
 With blue eyes, brown skin and universal facial characteristics, the doll was designed to represent children of all ethnic groups.

-HADDONFIELD, N.J. -- Each November, downtown Haddonfield becomes an extravaganza of displays and commerce that draw thousands of enthusiasts to an annual celebration of the human race's oldest plaything: the doll.
+HADDONFIELD, N.J. -- For many years each November, downtown Haddonfield became an extravaganza of displays and commerce that drew thousands of enthusiasts to an annual celebration of the human race's oldest plaything: the doll.

-The annual "Doll Days" is sponsored by the Haddonfield Business and Professional Association, the Historical Society and the Elizabeth Haddon Toy and Doll Club.
-The festival features doll-related events in stores and public facilities stretching nearly a mile along Kings Highway -- from the Kingsway Learning Center to Greenfield Hall.
+The annual "Doll Days" wass sponsored by the Haddonfield Business and Professional Association, the Historical Society and the Elizabeth Haddon Toy and Doll Club.
+The festival featured doll-related events in stores and public facilities stretching nearly a mile along Kings Highway -- from the Kingsway Learning Center to Greenfield Hall.

-Visitors -- who can study antique dolls at local museums, have their own dolls appraised at a local antique shop, and browse aisles of doll displays at one of the area's largest shows of contemporary dolls -- are ferried around town on the "Dolly Trolley."
+Visitors -- who could study antique dolls at local museums, have their own dolls appraised at a local antique shop, and browse aisles of doll displays at one of the area's largest shows of contemporary dolls -- were ferried around town on the "Dolly Trolley."

 Haddonfield antique dolls Haddonfield Madeline greeter

-Included in the collections of antique dolls on recent display were 1858 papier mache dolls (above, left) by Philadelphia dollmaker, Ludwig Greiner.
-A greeter dressed as the cartoon doll character "Madeline" prepares to welcome early-morning arrivals to Doll Day events.
-Throughout the weekend festival, other greeters dressed as Raggedy Ann and Muffy Vanderbear also hail the crowds and pose for photos.
+Included in the collections of antique dolls on some of the last displays were 1858 papier mache dolls (above, left) by Philadelphia dollmaker, Ludwig Greiner.
+A greeter dressed as the cartoon doll character "Madeline" prepared to welcome early-morning arrivals to Doll Day events.
+Throughout the weekend festival, other greeters dressed as Raggedy Ann and Muffy Vanderbear would also hail the crowds and pose for photos.

 All Rights Reserved